BNDPraveen/namaste-react/README.md

-# Namaste React - Episode 8
+# Namaste React - Episode 11

-Welcome to the eighth episode of my React learning journey!
+Welcome to the eleventh episode of my React learning journey!
 In this episode, I delved into several advanced concepts and best practices, building on the foundation laid in previous episodes.

 ## Running the Food Delivery App